-What is the Situation in DRC?
+What is the situation in Democratic Republic of Congo (DRC)?

 What are Pigs for Peace and Rabbits for Resilience?

-Even in the context of these multiple adversities, Congolese families are demonstrating resilience in rebuilding their futures, through active participation in the two Congolese livestock/animal microfinance initiatives: 1) Pigs for Peace (PFP) and 2) Rabbits for Resilience (RFR).
+Even in the context of these multiple adversities, Congolese families and communities are demonstrating resilience in rebuilding their futures, through active participation in the two Congolese livestock/animal microfinance initiatives: 1) Pigs for Peace (PFP) and 2) Rabbits for Resilience (RFR).
 PFP microfinance was founded in 2008 by Mitima Mpanano Remy, Director of Programme d’Appui aux Initiatives Economiques (PAIDEK) and Dr. Nancy Glass, Professor, Johns Hopkins University School of Nursing (JHUSON) to improve the economic security and health of individuals and families living in rural villages in South Kivu province of DRC.
 After working with adults in rural villages, the partnership was asked to develop a microfinance initiative to engage youth in action in their villages, therefore, in 2012, Rabbits for Resilience was launched with youth ages 10-15 years.

 Please look under the Our Stories tab for more information about Pigs for Peace and Rabbits for Resilience.